 The PCI bus is compliant with PCI Local Bus Specification 2.1.
-The PCI bus runs synchronously to the host bus and is driven at a frequency of 33 MHz (half the speed of the 66 MHz microprocessor bus).
+The PCI bus runs at a frequency of 33 MHz.
 The ISA bus is permanently set to the PCI bus speed divided by four (8.33 MHz).

 For information on PCI and ISA bus expansion connectors, see Appendix A, "Connector Pin Assignments" on page 36.